Glenelg Football Club Logo

 Summary

 Remembered for those telescopic arms that stretched out to pull in the most impossible marks.
-His kicking style may have been ungainly but he rarely missed, making him one of the most dangerous forwards in the game.
+His kicking style may have been ungainly but he rarely missed, making him one of the most dangerous forwards in the game - whether from a set shot or a snap from a seemingly impossible angle.

 Andrew McKay